SkeletonMan03/FZEasyMarauderFlash/README.md

 * The only dependencies it does not get by itself are the required Python modules and Windows tools.
 * This script should work on most devices that can run Python 3 and can access serial ports via USB.
 * Support for Evil Portal has been added!
+* As of Marauder Update 0.13.7, there is no more serial bin, it is unified, but the latest Marauder Companion App (7.0) is required to use it on your Flipper

 ## Compatible boards
 * Flipper Zero WiFi Devboard